 The central idea behind the implementation of intermittent fasting is to reduce overall calorie consumption, ideally resulting in weight loss.
-Typically, IF protocols will have the individual undergo a period of intentional severe calorie restriction (ranging from 0-25 percent of the individual's normal daily caloric intake) for a period of 16-24 hours.
-Following the restrictive phase, the individual returns to relatively normal energy intake for 8-24 hours, depending on which version of IF they are following.
+Typically, IF protocols will involve eating nothing or very little (up to 25 percent of your normal daily caloric intake) for a period of 16-24 hours.
+Following the restrictive phase, you'll return to relatively normal energy intake for 4-24 hours, depending on which version of IF you're following.

 This list is by no means comprehensive.
-Just make sure that when your selecting an IF protocol, be sure to select something that works best for your schedule.
+Just make sure to select an IF protocol that works well with your schedule so it will be easier to maintain.

 Originally created by Martin Berkhan, the central ideas behind the Lean Gains dieting program involve restricting calorie consumption for a period of 16 hours, followed by 8 hours of eating.
-Although it may be tempting to imitate top-ranked competitive eater Joey "Jaws" Chestnut during the calorie-consumption phase, Berkhan suggests aiming for a higher protein intake on workout days and prioritizing carbohydrates over fat.
+Although it may be tempting to gorge yourself on whatever you want during the calorie-consumption phase, Berkhan suggests aiming for a higher protein intake on workout days and prioritizing carbohydrates over fat.
 Rest days should be lower calorie than training days, continuing the high protein intake but flipping fat and carbohydrate intake.

 The Alternate-Day Diet

-Created by James Johnson, M.D., the Alternate-Day Diet, also known as the UpDayDownDay Diet®, follows a 24-hour rotation of low-calorie intake and normal-calorie intake.
-It's thought that the alternating days of caloric intake help to activate the SIRT1 gene, which assists with weight loss by inhibiting fat storage and increasing fat metabolism—in mice, anyway.
-You're advised to use moderation on the regular-calorie-consumption days so you don't end up looking like the Michelin Man on Thanksgiving.
+Created by James Johnson, M.D., the Alternate-Day Diet, also known as the UpDayDownDay Diet, follows a 24-hour rotation of low-calorie intake and normal-calorie intake.
+You're advised to use moderation on the regular-calorie-consumption days, though, so you don't end up looking like the Michelin Man on Thanksgiving.

 The Warrior Diet